 Newly hired RNs attend Registered Nurse Orientation (RNO) immediately after New Hire Orientation.
-The RNO curriculum augments the initial education of newly hired St. Joseph's RNs with clinical and professional topics, including information in keeping with standards established by the New Jersey State Board of Nursing, The Joint Commission, New Jersey Department of Health, and other regulatory agencies, as well as professional organizations such as the American Nurses Association (ANA).
+The RNO curriculum augments the initial education of newly hired St. Joseph's RNs with clinical and professional topics, including information in keeping with standards established by the New Jersey State Board of Nursing, New Jersey Department of Health, and other regulatory agencies, as well as professional organizations such as the American Nurses Association (ANA).

 The purpose of the RNO program is to provide information to the newly hired nurse and to assess his/her professional competencies as they relate to safe and effective patient care.
 Competencies are evaluated within the three domains of interpersonal skills, technical skills and critical thinking skills.
 The orientation process is utilized to develop an action plan that will enable the newly hired nurse to achieve a high level of specialty practice within appropriate time frames.